It Wasn’t an Event to Invoke a

 this day) calling the ambulance to leave

-said gathering way early.
+said gathering a bit early.
 At the precise

 point that the door was shut behind them,

-horrid apologies can come later.
-(And if
+The horrid apologies can come later.
+(And

-like erupts, you can always just apologize,
+like erupts.
+You can always just apologize,

 say that you were just thinking about

-something from last month, and quickly
+something from last month and quickly

 retreat to the ladies’ room.
 I’ve done it